bananas-repos/aranea/README.md

 a table.
 Removes URLs from the fetch table which are already enough. `perl cleanup.pl`

+# Usage

+Either run `fetch.pl`, `parse-results.pl` and `cleanup.pl` in the given order manually or use `aranea-runner` with a cron.
+The cron schedule depends on the amount of URLs to be fetched and parsed.
+Higher numbers needs longer run times.
+So plan the schedule around that by running the perl files manually first.

 # Ignores

 The table `url_to_ignore` does have a small amount of domains